-Chart of the Month – August 2011 – Cropped Photos for Collages
+Cropped Photos for Collages

 Here's a technique that can help you keep the important parts of a collage or photograph grouping as large as possible when template borders occupy some of the content area on a slide.
-As you can see by this Chart of the Month, there is a border on the bottom of the template.
+As you can see by this Power Chart, there is a border on the bottom of the template.
 If a collage is simply added to the available content area, the text in the screenshots will probably be too small to read, rendering the slide less effective.
 A good choice might be to crop the bottom of the collage so that it cuts off horizontally at the border.
 Here are the steps.

 Start with a blank slide in your company's template.